riot/riot.github.io/index.md

 #### Close to standards
-- Future proof thanks to the JavaScript module syntax.
+- Future-proof thanks to the JavaScript module syntax.
 - The rendered DOM can be freely manipulated with other tools
 - Web Components like API
 - No need for external polyfills or additional libraries